-Interested Participant: a Participant which has an existing substantial commercial interest or has experience with the buyer/borrower concerned or has been requested by a manufacturer/exporter to provide official support.
+Interested Participant: a Participant which manufactures airframe or aircraft engines, has an existing substantial commercial interest or has experience with the buyer/borrower concerned or has been requested by a manufacturer/exporter to provide official support.

 Interest Rate Support: can take the form of an arrangement between on the one hand a government, or an institution acting for or on behalf of a government and, on the other hand, banks or other financial institutions which allows the provision of fixed rate export finance at or above the relevant minimum fixed interest rate.